nadeem-cpp/2FA/README.md

     - **Generate OTP**: `http://localhost:5000/generate_otp`
         - Method: `POST`
+        - Body: { "mail": "userEmail@mail.com" }
         - Parameters: None
-        - Returns: JSON with generated OTP and provisioning URL for Google Authenticator.
+        - Returns: A successful Response will be 200.

     - **Authenticate**: `http://localhost:5000/authenticate`
         - Method: `POST`
-        - Parameters:
+        - Body:
-            - `otp`: The OTP to be verified.
+            - {`otp`: The OTP to be verified }
-            - `email` (optional): If using email OTP, provide the email address.
+        - Returns: A successful Response will be 200.

 ## Example Usage